Learn the basics of 6G

 As 5G enters the deployment phase, 6G Flagship assists global industry in finalizing the 5G standard, mainly through collaborative projects, trials, and demonstrations.
 Simultaneously, 6G Flagship experts are already working hard on critical technology components and solutions for the wireless era of 2030.
 Wireless Connectivity, Devices and Circuit Technology, Distributed Intelligence, and Human-centric Wireless Services are the four interconnected strategic research areas within the 6G Flagship.
 All of them aim for major scientific breakthroughs.

-6G Flagship is an eight-year program that began in May 2018.
+6G Flagship is an eight-year programme that began in May 2018.
 The primary goals of the 6G Flagship are to assist companies in finalizing the 5G standard by conducting technology and system pilots, to develop the fundamental technology components required for 6G systems, and to accelerate the reliable, robust, and secure digitization of society through 5G and 6G.
 These three themes are intertwined.

 In September 2019, 6G Flagship published the world’s first 6G white paper, which describes the 6G vision and key research questions for 6G development.
 The white paper focuses on the major research challenges and contributes to creating a research agenda for the next decade.
 The white paper is based on a workshop during the first-ever 6G Wireless Summit in 2019.